 - Jenny Humphrey ran away from home in season two of Gossip Girl (and kind of did it again for one night in late season three).

 - Carmen runs away in an episode of The George Lopez Show.
-George finds her in a hotel in Hollywood as a groupie for the rapper Chingy.
+George finds her in a hotel in San Francisco as a groupie for the rapper Chingy.

-- Rapper Ludacris has a song called "Runaway Love" about an abused runaway.
+- Rapper Ludacris has a song called "Runaway Love" about runaway girls.

 - The second verse of Cowboy Troy's "If You Don't Wanna Love Me" is about one.

 - The video for the Pat Benatar song "Love is a Battlefield" has the main character run away from home after a fight with her parents.
-She ends up dancing at a sleazy club (in the original concept for the video, she was a hooker).
+She ends up dancing at a sleazy club (in the original concept for the video, she was a hooker) until one of the co-workers gets mishandled by their boss; she retaliates with a fierce group dance routine and by throwing a drink into the boss' face before she and the other workers leave the club.
 Sadly, the boy who played Benatar's kid brother in the video later ran away from home in real life; no word on what happened to him.

 - In Little Orphan Annie, Annie hears Mrs. Warbucks tell "Daddy" Warbucks that she'll leave him if he keeps Annie, so Annie runs away from home to save his marriage.